zxh0/vscode-proto3/README.md

 ### 0.1.0
 - Fixed some syntax highlighting issues.
 - Use user and workspace settings instead of a custom settings.json file.
+- (NOTE: Old users should move the settings.json file into .vscode folder!)

 ### 0.0.7
 - Fixed syntax highlighting bug of keyword `stream`.